brianalwillis/it-support/README.md

 ### 🔵 𝙻𝙴𝚂𝚂𝙾𝙽𝚂 𝙻𝙴𝙰𝚁𝙽𝙴𝙳:</br>- *`Understanding package-service relationships` is key to diagnosing Linux system issues effectively.*</br>- *`Guided troubleshooting` not only fixes the problem but also helps students build independence and confidence in handling errors.*

-# 5. 𝚃𝙴𝙽𝙰𝙱𝙻𝙴 𝚂𝙲𝙰𝙽 𝙰𝙱𝙾𝚁𝚃𝙸𝙽𝙶
+# 5. TENABLE SCAN ABORTING

 ### **PLATFORM:** *`Tenable`*</br>**CATEGORY:** *`Vulnerability Scanning / Tenable Troubleshooting`*</br>**Date:** *`2025-06-26`*